-Explain how consortium members and partners are integrating existing programs and services and creating seamless transitions into postsecondary education or the workforce.
+Explain how consortium members and partners are integrating existing programs and services and creating seamless transitions into post-secondary education or the workforce.
 Please also identify key challenges faced and / or overcome during the 2016-17 Program Year in your efforts to transition students.

-efforts to transition students

-2016-17 Strategy To what extent have these strategies been implemented?
+In 2016-17 what strategies were planned ?
+To what extent have these strategies been implemented ?
 What challenges prevented full implementation?
 What intervention strategies, if any, are planned for the future?
-If you are not planning to implement or expand on this strategy in the coming year, type "None" What state support would be most helpful to fully implement this strategy?
-Collaboration with the Workforce Development Board and the One Stop to explore job placement assistance and internship opportunities for SBCC adult students 4 - Mostly implemented Workforce Development Board did not identify a One Stop operator until January 1, 2017.
+If you are not planning to implement or expand on this strategy in the coming year, type "none" What state support would be most helpful to fully implement this strategy?
+Continue the design of Medical Assistant Training and Personal Care Attendant Short Term Vocational (STV) program to create clear pathways to job or credit program 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented none none none

+Continue the design of Green Gardener Short Term Vocational (STV) program to create clear pathways to job or credit program 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented none none none Collaboration with the Workforce Development Board and the One Stop to explore job placement assistance and internship opportunities for SBCC adult students 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented Workforce Development Board did not identify a One Stop operator until January 1, 2017.
 We will continue to work this Partner to develop a job placement assistance and internship program.
-AEBG Continue design of noncredit ESL programs to focus on vocational skill training 5 - Fully implemented none none none Continue the design of Green Gardener Short Term Vocational (STV) program to create clear pathways to job or credit program 5 - Fully implemented none none none Continue the design of Medical Assistant Training and Personal Care Attendant Short Term Vocational (STV) program to create clear pathways to job or credit program 5 - Fully implemented none none none Continue the redesign of Culinary Arts Training Short Term Vocational (STV) program to create clear pathways to job or credit program 3 - Somewhat implemented The clear pathway and bridge from noncredit to credit was developed as a path from ServSafe certification to vocational ESL culinary program but not yet implemented.
-Under the new SBCC School of Extended Learning, this program will be implemented.
-AEBG
+AEBG Continue design of noncredit ESL programs to focus on vocational skill training 1 - Not at all implemented 2 - Mostly not implemented 3 - Somewhat implemented 4 - Mostly implemented 5 - Fully implemented none none none